The most common thing I hear from people is "I don't know how you do it all!" It's true, I have a pretty remarkably full plate:

-- In addition to that I have a blog for that business, The Party Plan Coach, where I am currently running a Holiday Gift Guide where over 40 companies and consultants will be featured along with 38 giveaways.
+- In addition to that, I have a blog for that business, The Party Plan Coach, where I offer free direct sales training, reviews, giveaways, and more.

-- I run this blog - MoscatoMom - where I work with companies like Honda, Dreamworks, Kia, Progressive, and more.
+- I run this blog - MoscatoMom - where I work with companies like Florida Prepaid, Fresh From Florida, Disney, and more.
 Plus this is my place to share all of the things I love, places I go, and stuff I don't screw up in the kitchen!!

 So how do I do it?

 Not just any schedule or a "to do" list.
 A full on, OCD - with a splash of ADD - schedule.
 Check out my Planner this week - yes, I still use paper!!

 My Planner actually has everything from my schedule to my webinar schedule, post info, PR Reps, Conference details, Brand events, workout schedule... no app is going to touch that.

 Whether you are a party plan consultant, blogger, full-time employee, business owner, mother, father, caretaker.... it is important for EVERYONE to manage their time well.